Economic zone data-enabled predictive control for connected open water systems: Conclusion

 \section{Conclusion}

-In this paper, we proposed a data-based mixed-integer economic zone predictive control approach to regulate the water levels and minimize the energy consumption of a connected open water system.
-The controller was designed from only input and output data of the water system.
-To simultaneously handle the two control objectives, namely maintaining water levels of the branches within desired zones and minimizing pumping energy consumption, lexicographic optimization was employed to formulate two online control optimization problems accordingly, which are to be solved sequentially.
+In this paper, we proposed a data-driven mixed-integer economic zone predictive control approach to regulate the water levels and minimize the energy consumption of a connected open water system.
+The controller was designed purely from system input and output data, and its formulation is consistent with the operational objectives of ensuring safe and energy-efficient operation.
+Lexicographic optimization was employed to simultaneously handle the two control objectives.
 Bayesian optimization was conducted to determine an appropriate control target zone for the proposed controller; this way, mismatches induced by system nonlinearity and disturbances are appropriately addressed.
-Extensive simulations and comparative analysis were conducted.
-The proposed method is capable of simultaneously regulating water levels across all branches and reducing pump energy consumption.
-Specifically, the water levels of the 14 branches are maintained within the desired zone for 97.04\% of the operating time, with an average energy consumption of 33.5 kWh per 0.5 h.
+Extensive simulations and comparative analyses were conducted, demonstrating that the proposed method can simultaneously regulate water levels across all branches and reduce system energy consumption.
+Specifically, the water levels of the 14 branches are maintained within the desired zone for 97.04\% of the operating time, with an average energy consumption of 33.5 kWh per 0.5 hour.
 The proposed method reduces the zone tracking MAE by 98.82\% compared to economic zone DeePC without BO-based control target zone identification, and reduces energy consumption by 44.08\% compared to economic set-point tracking DeePC.
-Additionally, it significantly outperforms the passive pump/gate control in both zone tracking performance and energy efficiency.
-Future studies will include the energy losses within the controlled branches to better reflect the characteristics of real-world connected open water systems.
+Additionally, it significantly outperforms the EFD-based in both zone tracking performance and energy efficiency.

+Despite the promising results, this study has several limitations that should be addressed in future work.
+The evaluations were conducted solely through simulations, and the simplified simulator may not fully capture the complex hydraulic dynamics and spatial variability of disturbances in the connected open water systems.
+Future research will focus on developing a Saint--Venant equation-based simulation platform to more accurately and comprehensively capture the hydrodynamic behavior and spatially distributed disturbances of real open water systems.
+Moreover, the proposed data-driven economic zone control framework will be further enhanced by incorporating disturbance forecasting and time-delay effects, and extended to high-fidelity simulators and lab-scale experimental setups to evaluate its effectiveness and applicability.